amd/resource-optimizer/README.txt

 For more information such as command lines, the tools needs to be invoked with the option -h.

 Major Source Code Files:

-1) membalancer_kernel.c
+1) kernel/amd:
-Kernel functionality/eBPF hooks for collecting IBS samples
+generic_kern_amd.c : The code that deals with AMD IBS telemetry.

-2) membalancer_user.c
+2) kerne/common:
+membalancer_kernel.c : Major file for the kernel eBPF kernel module. memstats_kern.c : Housekeeping/statistics for memory migration
+processtats_kern.c: Counters for process migration heap_kern.c: Heap/dynamic memory allocation primitives

+3) User space
-CLI/user space code for extracting the statistics collected in the kernel, worker threads for implementing memory migrations.
+1) membalancer_user.c : CLI/user space code for extracting the statistics collected in the kernel, worker threads for implementing memory migrations.
-3) membalancer_tier.c   - Backend code for memory tiering.
+2) membalancer_tier.c   - Backend code for memory tiering.
-4) membalancer_numa.c   - Backend code for NUMA migrations
+3) membalancer_numa.c   - Backend code for NUMA migrations
-5) membalancer_tracer.c - Backend code for access tracer
+4) membalancer_tracer.c - Backend code for access tracer
-6) membalancer_migrate.c - Backend code for process/thread migrations
+5) membalancer_migrate.c - Backend code for process/thread migrations
+6) memstats_user.c    - Code for collecting memory statistics
+7) iprofiler.c        - IBS-based code/data profiler

 Scripts:
 1) run.sh - To run the tool in NUMA mode.
 Whether to balance or just report access pattern is deteremined by the optional second arugment.
 The first argument is the parent process id (ppid).
 It generates a single page output.